-Dynetics'Autonomous Logistics Platform for All-Moon Cargo Access (ALPACA)is a single spacecraft that can provide descent and ascent capabilities.
-It uses modular propellant tanks that the engines at different stages of the mission.
+Dynetics'Autonomous Logistics Platform for All-Moon Cargo Access (ALPACA) is a single spacecraft that can provide descent and ascent capabilities.
+It uses modular propellant tanks that fuel the engines at different stages of the mission.
 The crew cabin is low to the surface, making it easy for astronauts to enter, exit, or transport tools and samples.
 ALPACA can dock with Orion and also with the Gateway for refueling.
 The entire vehicle will return from the lunar surface for the crew to transfer back to Orion.
 The lander will be launched on a ULA Vulcan Centaur rocket.

 HLS Sustaining Lunar Development

 In March 2022, NASA released a draft solicitation to award a second Human Landing System (HLS) contract.
 The new contract, called HLS Sustaining Lunar Development, was created to ensure that lunar explorers would have multiple vehicles to land and lift off from the lunar surface.
 The contract requires an uncrewed and crewed demo mission for the new human landing system.
 The new lander design must be able to carry more mass and dock with the Gateway Lunar Station.

 SpaceX was specifically not included in the new solicitation, because NASA exercized an option for SpaceX to transform its proposed human landing system into a spacecraft that meets the requirements for recurring services and mandates a second demonstration mission.